-5.32.5.33.
+- 5.33.
 The operating organization should establish a programme for reviewing MS&I activities.
-Responsibility for this review programme should be assigned by the operating organization.deleted

-5.33.A To avoid any decline in safety performance MS&I programmes should be periodically assessed.
-Assessment of the MS&I programmes should include self-assessment and an independent assessment.
-Self-assessment should be conducted at all levels in the organization to assess MS&I performance and safety culture.
-At the organizational level it can be carried out by senior management.
-At the unit or work group level other managers and individuals can carry it out.
-For further guidance on provisions for the assessment of operational programmes see Refs.[3] and [5].

-5.33.5.34.
-Such a review Assessment of MS&I programmes can assist line the managers and supervisors in identifying and correcting programme deficiencies.
-An evaluation of each programme element should be conducted regularly, and this review evaluation should include inputs from all appropriate parts of the organization, including personnel in MS&I, operations and technical support.
+Responsibility for this review programme should be assigned by the operating organization. - 5.34.
+Such a review can assist line managers and supervisors in identifying and correcting programme deficiencies.
+An evaluation of each programme element should be conducted regularly, and this review should include inputs from all appropriate parts of the organization, including personnel in MS&I, operations and technical support.
 The evaluation should address the overall effectiveness of the programme elements.
-Areas needing improvement should be designated for corrective actions and follow-up.

-5.34.A Independent assessments should include reviewing, checking, inspecting, testing, internal audits, audits performed by external organizations and surveillance (see Refs.[3] and [5]).
-Independent assessment should be focused on safety aspects and areas where problems have been found.
-Assessment plans should be reviewed and adjusted to reflect new or emergent management concerns and performance problems.

-5.34.5.35. deleted The possibility of achieving impartiality of the review by bringing in various department heads from plant management should be considered.
-Additional expertise may be obtained from off site personnel.

-5.35.5.36.
-The review assessment programme should examine the MS&I programme for features such as:

-- adequacy of the schedule and its implementation; - the response of MS&I to requirements; - adequate control of radiation exposure; - availability and effective use of resources; - -levels of training, experience and competence; - compliance with quality assurance requirements; - adequacy of procedures and instructions; - effectiveness of the reviewing function within the programme; - equipment failures and their impact on plant operations; - repetitive corrective work on the same or similar equipment; - number and types of deferred and missed actions; - human resources needed and consumption of spare parts; - adequacy of tools, equipment and facilities; - accessibility of plant equipment, or layout problems; - human errors and their impact on plant operation.
+Areas needing improvement should be designated for corrective actions and follow-up. - 5.35.
+The possibility of achieving impartiality of the review by bringing in various department heads from plant management should be considered.
+Additional expertise may be obtained from off-site personnel. - 5.36.
+The review programme should examine the MS&I programme for features such as: - adequacy of the schedule and its implementation; - the response of MS&I to requirements; - adequate control of radiation exposure; - availability and effective use of resources; - levels of training, experience and competence; - compliance with quality assurance requirements; - adequacy of procedures and instructions; - effectiveness of the reviewing function within the programme; - equipment failures and their impact on plant operations; - repetitive corrective work on the same or similar equipment;

-5.36.5.37.
-The findings of the review programmeassessment should be reported periodically to the entitygroup division responsible for MS&I, to plant management and to selected members of the operating organization, and actions should be taken to maintain or enhance the safety and performance of the plant, as appropriate.
-The results of such an evaluation should be used to make corrections to the programme such as:

-- adjustments to the frequency of appropriate actions; - addition or deletion of actions; - proposals for design changes; - adjustments to the levels of stocks of spare parts and materials; - adjustments to the availability of human resources and/or training;

-- modifications to tools, equipment and facilities, or improvements to plant equipment in terms of its capability for MS&I (for recommendations on controlling such modifications, see Ref.[7]).
+- number and types of deferred and missed actions; - human resources needed and consumption of spare parts; - adequacy of tools, equipment and facilities; - accessibility of plant equipment, or layout problems; - human errors and their impact on plant operation. - 5.37.
+The findings of the review programme should be reported periodically to the group responsible for MS&I, to plant management and to selected members of the operating organization, and actions should be taken to maintain or enhance the safety and performance of the plant, as appropriate.
+The results of such an evaluation should be used to make corrections to the programme such as: - adjustments to the frequency of appropriate actions; - addition or deletion of actions; - proposals for design changes; - adjustments to the levels of stocks of spare parts and materials; - adjustments to the availability of human resources and/or training; - modifications to tools, equipment and facilities, or improvements to plant equipment in terms of its capability for MS&I (for recommendations on controlling such modifications, see Ref.
+[4]). - 5.38.

-5.37.5.38.
 The operating organization should establish an audit programme for MS&I activities.
-These The audits of MS&I programmes should be performed by personnel qualified in auditing and experienced in, but with no direct responsibility for, the area under review.
-The audits should determine whether the activities are being conducted in compliance with regulatory requirements and in accordance with the operating organization's policies and management system requirementsquality assurance programme.
-Further guidance on matters relating to audits can be found in Safety Guide-Q5 in-, Ref.[3].
+These audits should be performed by personnel qualified in auditing and experienced in, but with no direct responsibility for, the area under review.
+The audits should determine whether the activities are being conducted in compliance with regulatory requirements and in accordance with the operating organization's policies and quality assurance programme.
+Further guidance on matters relating to audits can be found in Safety Guide Q5 in Ref.
+[2].